You are using an unsupported browser Please switch to a supported browser so you can get the best experience on this site

 You can also get faster responses from buyers by clearly listing the product features, taking good photos, and bundling products (ex: cameras with lenses).

 When it rains, it pours.
-You’re already experiencing financial hardship, then something comes up: your car breaks down, your house is damaged by a storm, or the laptop you use for work conks out and you have to buy a new one.
+You’re already experiencing financial hardship, then something comes up: your car breaks down, a storm damages your house, or the laptop you use for work conks out, and you have to buy a new one.

 Here are some questions to ask before taking a loan: